 I’m not exactly sure what it means but when I was squirting a circle of toothpaste on the poster board my kids thought it was totally normal.
 I guess they have learned not to question it.

 Keep adding shaving cream until you get about an inch away from the board.
-Remember you want the astroids (foam balls) to make craters.
+Remember you want the asteroids (foam balls) to make craters.

 This was a fun excuse to get messy.

 Now prop up your moon somewhere outside… like I said it gets messy.
-Hand your kids their astroids.
-As they throw the astroids at the moon, every time one hits it, craters form.
+Hand your kids their asteroids.
+As they throw the asteroids at the moon, every time one hits it, craters form.

 Let’s just pretend this is exactly what the moon looks like.

-You never know when an astroid is gonna fly by.
+You never know when an asteroid is gonna fly by.

 Ta-da!
 Look at this crater.
 I was actually super impressed by it, on his first throw.